This post may contain affiliate links. Please read our disclosure policy.

 This is a simple recipe that is mixed together beginning with dry ingredients, then adding wet ingredients.
 But the wet ingredients are prepared a bit differently.
 Let's walk through the recipe:

-First prepare the zucchini
+Prepare the zucchini

-Whisk dry ingredients and blend wet
+Whisk dry ingredients, blend wet

-Be sure to break up any clumps in the brown sugar.
 Toss the chocolate chips in a bit of the dry ingredients and set them aside.
+Add half the zucchini to the dry ingredients and mix throughout.

-Transfer the zucchini bread batter to a prepared loaf pan and bake
+Transfer the raw batter to a loaf pan and bake

 Really wring out that zucchini